anywhichway/intersector/README.md

 Superfast intersection supporting primitives and objects.
 Up to 2x to 3x faster than other libraries.
 In the age of big data, you need it.

-For a static test `intersector` is 5-10% slower than fasted implementation for primitive values.
+For a static test `intersector` is 5-10% slower than fastest implementation for primitive values.
 10-20% faster that the next fastest for objects or mixed values.

-However, in a [real world simulation](#real-world-simulation) using multiple random sized results the sole time `lovasoa` won was for a very large intersection.
+However, in a [real world simulation](#real-world-simulation) using multiple random sized results, the sole time `lovasoa` won was for a very large intersection.
 The sole time that `fast-array-intersect` won was for a small intersection.
 Typically, `intersector` is fastest by 10-20%.

 Just 431 bytes of ES5 module minified code with no dependencies.
 276 bytes gzipped, which is 10% smaller than `fast-array-intersect`.